QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

 \subsubsection{Impact of mechanical imperfections on electromagnetic performance}

-We assessed the impact of the imperfections in the feedhorn profile caused by the etching process by computing the return loss and the co-polar radiation patterns on the $E$ and $H$ planes considering two cases: (i) the nominal profile, and (ii) a profile modified inserting a step-like defect on teeth and grooves of all the corrugations (see Figure~\ref{fig_cusp_model}).
+We assessed the impact of the imperfections in the feed-horn profile caused by the etching process by computing the return loss and the co-polar radiation patterns on the $E$ and $H$ planes considering two cases: (i) the nominal profile, and (ii) a profile modified inserting a step-like defect on teeth and grooves of all the corrugations (see figure~\ref{fig_cusp_model}).

+We notice that the step-like defect in figure~\ref{fig_cusp_model} is not fully representative of the cusp-like structure shown in figure~\ref{fig_details_of_apices}.
+On the other hand we had to use the step-like approximation because the mode-matching code we used to simulate the multi-moded beams does not allow the simulation of cusp-like structures. \newb{We validated the use of this simpliﬁcation by comparing single-mode beam simulations carried out with two codes: our mode-matching code for the step-like model and the SRSR software \newc{\cite{SRSR}} for the cusp-like structure.}

-\paragraph{Return loss.} Figure~\ref{fig_rl_cusps} shows the effects of the defects on the return loss.
+\paragraph{Return loss.} Figure~\ref{fig_rl_cusps} shows the effects of the defects on the return loss, and we see that the narrower effective size of the etched holes shifts the resonances in frequency.
 We see that they do not change significantly the overall level, but shifts some of the resonances in frequency.
 In general, however, we can consider the impact on the return loss negligible.

-\paragraph{Radiation pattern at the center frequency.} Figure~\ref{fig_beam_cusps} shows the simulated radiation patterns (E-plane, H-plane, and 45$^\circ$ plane) at 150\,GHz (top two rows) and 220\,GHz (bottom two rows) for the two cases studied.
+\paragraph{Radiation pattern at the center frequency.} Figure~\ref{fig_beam_cusps} shows the simulated radiation patterns (E-plane, H-plane, and 45$^\circ$ plane) at 150\,GHz (top rows) and 220\,GHz (bottom rows) for the two cases studied.
 The bottom plot in each figure shows the difference in dB of the beam patterns for the two cases.
 In the main beam region ($-15^\circ < \theta < 15^\circ$) the difference is less than 0.05\,dB, and over all the $-90^\circ \leq \theta \leq 90^\circ$ range the difference is within $\pm$2\,dB.